Borg 2.0 (preliminary information)

 getting rid of legacy stuff

-removed some code only needed to deal with very old attic or borg repos. users are expected to first upgrade to borg 1.2 before jumping to borg 2.0, thus we do not have to deal with any ancient stuff any more.
+removed some code only needed to deal with very old Attic or Borg repositories.
+Users are expected to first upgrade to Borg 1.2 before jumping to Borg 2.0, thus we do not have to deal with any ancient stuff anymore.

-removed archive and manifest TAMs, using simpler approach with typed repo objects.
+removed archive and manifest TAMs, using a simpler approach with typed repo objects.